yanivnizan/knowledge-base/src/documents/unity/profile/Profile_FAQ.html.md

 **Is it necessary that I enter the Facebook App name and ID in the Facebook Edit Settings?**

-Yes this is necessary, step 1 of our [Getting Started](/unity/profile/Profile_GettingStarted) guide sends you to Facebook's getting started guide to do exactly that.
+Yes this is necessary, step 1 of the Facebook section of our [Getting Started](/unity/profile/Profile_GettingStarted#facebook) guide sends you to Facebook's getting started guide to do exactly that.

 ---